• g2 badge

 You can promote your products with long articles, videos, short posts, how-to guides, listicles, and other blog content.
 Each piece you make can be an informative and useful source that introduces potential customers to your product and expertise.

+Snif sells fine fragrances and scented candles.
 The blog at Snif is full of advice that educates visitors on anything related to those products:

-The piece on “Nostalgic smells that will take you way back”—I couldn’t resist finding out what those were—has a long list, with each one featuring a link to a product (highlighted):
+Every piece of content is an opportunity to promote products.
+The piece on "Nostalgic smells that will take you way back" has a long list, with each one featuring a link to a product:

-product promotion in content
+product promotion in blog content

 See examples of campaigns made by marketers like you: Seasonal campaign contest